niloysannyal/DhakaHomeRentPrediction/README.md

 - Gridsearchcv for hyperparameter tunning
 - K fold cross validation etc.

+Here is the folder structure:

+- client : This contains ui website code
+- server: Python flask server
+- model: Contains datafile and python notebook for model building and generated models and artifacts

 Technology and tools wise this project covers:

 1. Python